-If you wish to specify a different time period for completion or a different final grade at expiration, you must submit an "I-Form" to the Office of the University Registrar.
-The white original of the I-Form for each undergraduate student given an "I" grade should be returned to the
+If you wish to specify a different time period for completion or a different final grade at expiration, you must submit an 'I-Form' to the Office of the University Registrar.
+The white original of the I-Form for each undergraduate student given an 'I' grade should be sent to firstname.lastname@example.org.

-After final grades have been submitted, grade changes can be entered in MyRED for up to one year after the submission deadline.
+After final grades have been submitted, grade changes can be entered in MyRED after the submission deadline.
 See Faculty - Grade Changes Tutorial for Grade Change instructions.

 Final grades are due within five calendar days (excluding Sunday and Christmas if applicable) after the scheduled final exam date.
 You need not wait until the due date to submit your grades.
 It will greatly assist us if grades are submitted as soon as possible.